American Silversmiths

 • He worked in 1831-1833 as a silversmith in Athens GA 16

-• He was a partner in 1836-1838 with Ebenezer Lord in Athens GA as B. B. LORD & Co.
+• Partnership: Ebenezer Lord, in 1836-1838, in Athens GA.
+As B. B. LORD & Co.
 In August 1836 they moved next to the drug store kept by Ebenezer Lord and a Mr. Reese.
 16

 • He worked in 1838-1840 as a silversmith in Athens GA as B. B. LORD & Co., continuing the firm after the death of his brother, Ebenezer.
 In June 1838 he secured the services of G. M. Griffen "whose reputation as a watchmaker increased with the years."
 16